-Whether you’re looking for gifts for a boyfriend who rides dirt bikes, or you’re looking for motocross gifts for Dad, it can be pretty tricky knowing just what to buy.
+Whether you’re looking for gifts for a boyfriend who rides dirt bikes, or you’re looking for motocross gifts for a family member, it can be pretty tricky knowing just what to buy.

 I’ve kept it pretty general so even if they already have most of their gear, you can find something in this list that will be used and appreciated.